 With a full TA or RA appointment, you are entitled to 12 units of tuition remission each fall and spring semester, although you need only enroll for 6 units/semester to be considered a full-time graduate student.
-Do not use research credits (NSCI 790) to fill your course schedule beyond the number of units required, as there are financial consequences for you.
-Tuition remission is intended only for courses directly relevant to the Neuroscience Ph.D.
+Do not use research credits (NSCI 790) beyond the number of units required, as there are financial consequences for you.
+Tuition remission only applies to courses directly relevant to the Neuroscience Ph.D.
 Program.
-As noted above, the NGP recognizes that the discipline of neuroscience is strongly interdisciplinary, so that relevance is broadly defined for maximal flexibility in designing a course of study.
+The NGP recognizes that the discipline of neuroscience is strongly interdisciplinary, so that relevance is broadly defined for maximal flexibility in designing your course of study.